MurakamiKennzo/rxjs-react/README.md

 ### For Props down

-If push some props to your app, you can see it at `sources.react.props`, It's an Observable any you can map to do what you want.
+If you push some props to app, you can see it at `sources.react.props`, It's an Observable and you can map to do what you want.

 ```ts
 /** @jsx createRxReactElement */